 - Prior ectopic pregnancy

-Older women, smokers, and women exposed to the drug DES while in the womb, may have an increased risk of ectopic pregnancy.
+Research also suggests that older women, women who smoke, and women who were exposed to the drug DES while in the womb may have an increased chance of developing an ectopic pregnancy.

-Ectopic pregnancy can occur even when you’re not trying to get pregnant, and can begin causing symptoms before your first late period.
-If you notice any of these symptoms, and pregnancy is possible, call your OB-GYN right away.
+An ectopic pregnancy can begin causing symptoms before you even realize you are pregnant.
+If you notice any of these symptoms and it’s possible that you could be pregnant, call your OB-GYN right away.

-- Sudden, acute pain in one or both sides of the abdomen.
-Some women report persistent pain, while others say that it comes and goes.
+Some women report persistent pain, while other say that it comes and goes.

-- Shoulder pain.
-When blood from a ruptured tube collects underneath the diaphragm, it can put pressure on the chest and shoulders, causing pain.
+Some women feel shoulder pain when the blood from the ruptured tube collects underneath the diaphragm, putting pressure on the chest and shoulders.

 Diagnosing Ectopic Pregnancy

-During your appointment, your doctor will perform a pelvic exam, an ultrasound, and blood test to check for pregnancy hormones.
-These three can usually confirm the diagnosis.
+During your appointment, your doctor will perform a pelvic exam and a physical exam, including taking your blood pressure.
+A blood test to check for pregnancy hormones and an ultrasound can usually confirm the diagnosis of an ectopic pregnancy.

 Ectopic Pregnancy Treatment

-Drugs can be administered to stop the division of cells, and allow for re-absorption into the body.
-This is the ideal situation, because the Fallopian tubes may remain intact.
+Drugs can be administered that stop the division of cells and allow for re-absorption into the body.
+This is the ideal situation because the fallopian tubes may remain intact.
 In some cases, surgery may be required to remove the ectopic pregnancy.
-The doctor can perform the procedure laparoscopically, through small incisions in the abdomen and in the Fallopian tube.
+The doctor can perform the procedure laparoscopically through small incisions in the abdomen and in the fallopian tube.

-If the Fallopian tube has ruptured, the only treatment option is surgery through an abdominal incision, to repair the tissue and stop the internal bleeding.
-In some cases, part or all of the Fallopian tube will need to be removed.
+If the fallopian tube has ruptured, the only treatment option is surgery through a large abdominal incision to repair the tissue and stop the internal bleeding.
+In some cases, part or all of the fallopian tube will need to be removed.

 Pregnancy after an Ectopic Pregnancy

-If you still have at least one Fallopian tube intact after your treatment, there is no medical reason to stop you from getting pregnant naturally in the future.
-However, while many women have been able to have normal pregnancies post-surgery, there is an increased risk for fertility issues and recurring ectopic pregnancies.
-You may want to talk to your gynecologist about your plans and evaluate the risks for complication.
+If you still have at least one fallopian tube intact after your treatment, there is no medical reason why you shouldn’t be able to get pregnant naturally in the future.
+However, while many women who have recovered from an ectopic pregnancy have been able to have normal pregnancies post-surgery, there is an increased risk for fertility issues and recurring ectopic pregnancies.
+You may want to talk with your gynecologist about your plans and risks for complication.